SQL Server ORDER BY

 5) Sort a result set by a column that is not in the select list

-It is possible to sort the result set by a column that does not appear on the select list.
-For example, the following statement sorts the customer by the state even though the state column does not appear on the select list.
+For example, the following statement uses the ORDER BY clause to sort customers by states, even though the state column does not appear on the select list:

 SELECT